Consulta OnLine (periodico online) ISSN 1971-9892

 The article examines Constitutional Court ruling no. 119 of 2024,

-focusing in particular on the issue of possible derogations from municipal urban
+focusing in particular on the issue of possible derogations from municipal

-indirectly, in violations of the Regional Landscape Plan (PPR), thereby
+even indirectly, in violations of the Regional Landscape Plan (PPR), thereby

 undermining the principle of the primacy of landscape planning.
 The author